zrozumiec/ToDoList-App/README.md

 2. a client ASP.NET Core MVC  application that end users can use to interact with the TODO application;
 3. a unit test project that provides unit tests for the TODO List class library

-You solution may look like:
+The VS solution may look like:

 ![](images/todo-solition.png)